The EUR has continued to make strides against both the Pound & USD of late.

 Due to the current volatility now is the time to contact a personal currency broker and here I can help guide you through this turbulent market.
 I assist my clients with the timing of their currency transfers, to ensure that any market value is maximised.

 We can offer award winning exchange rates & service, which surpass any of our competitors.

-If you have an upcoming EUR currency transfer and would like to be kept up to date with all the latest market movements, or simply wish to compare our award-winning exchange rates with your current provider, then please feel free to contact me on 0044 1494 787 478 and ask one of the team for Matt.
+Please feel free to contact me if you would like to be kept up to date with all the latest market movements, or simply wish to compare our rates to those of your current provider.

 I am available on 0044 1494 725 353 between 08.30-18.00 and just ask one for the team for Matthew.
 Alternatively, I can be emailed directly on email@example.com